PTNobel/dotfiles/vim/.vim/bundle/YouCompleteMe/README.md

 :YcmCompleter RestartServer /usr/bin/python3.4
 ```

-Supported in filetypes: `cs, go, javascript, python, rust, typescript`
+Supported in filetypes: `cs, go, java, javascript, python, rust, typescript`

 #### The `ClearCompilationFlagCache` subcommand

-YCM caches the flags it gets from the `FlagsForFile` function in your
+YCM caches the flags it gets from the `Settings` function in your
-`ycm_extra_conf.py` file if you return them with the `do_cache` parameter set to
+`.ycm_extra_conf.py` file unless you return them with the `do_cache` parameter
+set to `False`.
+It also caches the flags extracted from the compilation
-`True`.
-The cache is in memory and is never invalidated (unless you restart Vim
+database.
+The cache is in memory and is never invalidated (unless you restart
-of course).
+the server with the `:YcmRestartServer` command).

 This command clears that cache entirely.
 YCM will then re-query your
-`FlagsForFile` function as needed in the future.
+`Settings` function or your compilation database as needed in the future.

-Supported in filetypes: `c, cpp, objc, objcpp`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda`

 #### The `ReloadSolution` subcommand